**Note: The information in this comparison was updated 9/5/2015,

 Squarespace has fast and reliable cloud hosting provided by Peer1.
 As such, I never experienced any kind of slow page load times, or problems with my website going offline.
 You can read more about performance in my Squarespace review.

 Squarespace is a bit cheaper than Wix and Weebly, however, they do limit you to 20 pages on your site.
 If you pay for the yearly plan, it amounts to $8.00 per month, and they also give you a free domain name for the first year.

 Squarespace has a number of great resources to help answer your question, should you have one.
 One of the most popular ways to contact them is through their ticket system.
 They promise to provide a response within 1 hour, 24/7.

 - Email 24/7

 - Chat 11am-7pm

-I would recommend Squarespace without hesitation based on its ease-of-use and beautiful templates.
-While Squarespace could probably be used to build any kind of website, it’s best suited for small businesses, blogs, portfolios and ecommerce type sites.
+I would recommend Squarespace based on its ease-of-use and beautiful templates.
+While Squarespace could probably be used to build any kind of website, it’s best suited for blogs and portfolios type websites.

-If you’ve never taken Squarespace for a test drive, I highly recommend giving them a try.
-Here’s a great no-risk offer they have for new customers…
+If you’ve never taken Squarespace for a test drive, I’d recommend giving them a try.
+They have a free, 14-day trial that doesn’t require a credit card.